kensanata/oddmuse6/README.md

 cro run
 ```

-This should start the wiki on port 20000.
+This should start the wiki on http://localhost:20000/ and its data is
+saved in the `wiki` directory.

 ## Docker